jizhang-nz/gbk_transformer/README.md

     input.fna
     input.xls

-If multiple GenBank files processing is needed, one could first get a list of the input files by using command:
+If multiple GenBank files processing is needed, one could first get a list of the input files by using command like:

     ls *.gbff>list.gbff.txt